mediaoasisksa/quranesh/replit.md

 This AI-powered Arabic language learning application is designed to assist English-speaking Quran memorizers (huffaz) in daily Arabic conversation practice.
 It leverages users' existing Quranic knowledge by integrating phrases and verses into interactive exercises, phrase management, and progress tracking.
 The project aims to combine this knowledge with practical language skills, offering behavioral symbolism to transform Quranic phrases into applicable life lessons.

 The application features comprehensive content with thousands of Quranic phrases, philosophical sentences, and conversation prompts.
-It supports multiple languages for the UI and content, including English, Bahasa Indonesia, Turkish, Arabic, Chinese, Swahili, Somali, Bosnian, Albanian, and Russian.
+It supports multiple languages for the UI and content, including English, Bahasa Indonesia, Turkish, Arabic, Chinese, Swahili, Somali, Bosnian, and Albanian.
 Key capabilities include dynamic exercise generation, an adaptive learning system, and a robust progress tracking mechanism.

 # User Preferences